YesseYesseY/LeagueAssistant/README.md

 dotnet build
 ```

-For running just open the .exe or do (You need to be ingame first for now)
+For running just open the .exe or do
 ```
 dotnet run
 ```